Arckil/ZeroToLLM/README.md

 ### Attention mechanism

 Something is still missing.
 The attention mechanism is quite complex and can't really be shown in a simple graph.
 The attention mechanism seems to be refering to the ability of the model to focus on very specific parts of the input text to generate the output.
 With the attention mechanism, the model can stay focused on the main subject of the text and generate a meaningful output, instead of generating a grammatically correct but meaningless output.

-How is that done?
-No idea yet, but I'm sure I will understand it later.
+In the main graph, the "Multi-Head Attention" blocs seems to be linked to the attention mechanism.
+It seems to work like this:

+- Weights are added to tokens, depending on their importance in the text
+- Importance of words are not linked with their position in the text, so the model won't "forget" the important parts of the text if they are at the beginning of the text

+The technical details are still out of my sight for now.
+I will dig deeper into it later.